bazickoff/OmniBuy/README.md

   - Click the three dots underneath the "Actions" column of the service account
   - Click "Manage Keys"
   - Click "Create New Key", and select "JSON"
-  - Save the file that is being downloaded to the OmniBuy Folder
   - Rename the file to "creds.json"
   - Navigate to the library in API overview
   - Search for "Google Sheets API"